byuflowlab/Aeroelasticity.jl/docs/src/index.md

 ## Package Features
  - Provides a framework for coupling multiple models together for analysis and/or simulation.
- - Defines a variety of aerodynamic, structural, and dynamics models
+ - Defines a variety of aerodynamic, structural, dynamics, control surface, and control system models
-   - Aerodynamic Models:
+   - Aerodynamics Models:
      - Steady and/or Quasi-Steady Thin Airfoil Theory (2D)
      - Wagner's Function (2D)
      - Peters' Finite State (2D)